mediaexplorer74/NScummUWP/README.md

 If not, see http://www.gnu.org/licenses/.

 ## ..
 AS IS.
-Np support.
+No support.
 RnD only.
 DIY

 ## .
 [m][e] 2023